Raymond-Qiancx/raymond-qiancx.github.io/_pages/about.md

 # 🔥 News
-- *2025.02*: &nbsp;🎉🎉 My most recent work about Large Vision Language Model Alignment is out on ArXiv!
-See [Re-Align](https://arxiv.org/abs/2502.13146)
+- *2025.02*: &nbsp;🎉🎉 Excited to share that our latest work, [Re-Align: Aligning Vision Language Models via Retrieval-Augmented Direct Preference Optimization](https://arxiv.org/abs/2502.13146), is now available on ArXiv!
 - *2025.01*: &nbsp;🎉🎉 I will collaborate with [Prof. Zhengzhong Tu](https://vztu.github.io/) on advancing cutting-edge research in the alignment of Multimodal Foundation Models and Multimodal Large Language Models (MLLMs)！
 - *2024.11*: &nbsp;🎉🎉 My co-authored paper is now under ***Major Revision*** by ***IEEE Transaction on Medical Imaging (IF: 8.9)***.
 - *2024.10*: &nbsp;🎉🎉 My co-authored paper is now under ***Major Revision*** by ***Medical Image Analysis (IF: 10.9)***.